cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial_stat_routines/stat_routines.md

 ```

-To test wether or not this point should be rejected, we first define the confidence level of our rejection, say $1\sigma$ (approximately 68%), then we use the empirical distribution of the test statistic to estimate the cut-off value of the test statistic.
+To test whether or not this point should be rejected, we first define the confidence level of our rejection, say $1\sigma$ (approximately 68%), then we use the empirical distribution of the test statistic to estimate the cut-off value of the test statistic.
 This is done for you in the script `get_quantile.py`, which you can run: